suravshrestha/docs/content/general/concepts/virtual-reality/virtual-reality.md

 - Web development: [A-Frame](https://www.codecademy.com/learn/learn-a-frame) is a popular [open-source](https://www.codecademy.com/resources/docs/open-source) web framework for building virtual reality experiences in the web browser.
 - Automotive industry: Companies like [Jaguar](https://techwireasia.com/2020/02/how-jaguar-land-rover-uses-vr-to-design-and-engineer-new-vehicles/) are incorporating VR into their vehicle design before commissioning expensive prototypes.
 - Healthcare:
-  - Softwares like [Osso VR](https://www.ossovr.com/) allow for practicing surgical techniques on virtual bodies.
+  - Software like [Osso VR](https://www.ossovr.com/) allow for practicing surgical techniques on virtual bodies.
   - [BehaVR](https://www.behavr.com/) is used as pain relief for burn injuries.
 - Real estate: [Klapty](https://www.klapty.com/explore) features virtual tours of apartments and houses that are on the market.
 - Education: Products like [Engagevr](https://engagevr.io) provides learning experiences in a risk-free space mostly for soft skills such as public speaking and active listening.